Buying Wedding & Professional Firework Displays

-In this article we’ll give advice on finding a professional fireworks team who can fire your event’s display.
-This is not the same as buying consumer fireworks to let off yourself, so if you are still unsure of what type of fireworks you need, have a read of our DIY or Professional Fireworks? guide.
+In this article I’ll give advice on finding a professional fireworks team who can fire your event’s display.
+This is not the same as buying consumer fireworks to let off yourself, so if you are still unsure of what type of fireworks you need, have a read of my DIY or Professional Fireworks? guide.

 Wedding vs. professional displays